-Flow angles are nearly symmetrical and within the range of 25-62° (Maksuti, Mehmeti, Rama, & Beqiri, 2012).
-From the obtained results it was confirmed that an appropriate weld joint was attained when the metal flow angles are within a range 52-62°.
-The micro metallographic analysis is performed for a number of purposes, the most obvious of which is to assess the microstructure of the welded joint, prior to heat treatment and post heat treatment.
+Flow angles are nearly symmetrical and within the range of 25-620 (Maksuti, Mehmeti, Rama, & Beqiri, 2012).
+From the obtained results it was confirmed that an appropriate weld joint was attained when the metal flow angles are within a range 52-620.
+The Micro metallographic analysis is performed for several purposes, the most obvious of which is to assess the microstructure of the welded joint, prior to heat treatment and post-heat treatment.
 Figure 7(a) and 7(b) shows micrographs of post heat treatment of the welded joint.
-Heat treatment improve the microstructure of the heat affected zone (HAZ) and the microstructure of the weld (bond) line.
-The microstructure of the heat affected zone (HAZ) consists of fine equiaxed ferrite-pearlite grains to the entire wall thickness.
+Heat treatment improves the microstructure of the heat-affected zone (HAZ) and the microstructure of the weld (bond) line.
+The microstructure of the heat-affected zone (HAZ) consists of fine equiaxed ferrite-pearlite grains to the entire wall thickness.